maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 In [study 5](study5.py) we push generators to the limit.

-A container can contain, say, two sub containers.
+A container can contain two sub containers.
 Is it possible that a generator contains two sub generators?

 Of course the iterator of the container would iterate the first sub container, and then the second.